top of page

 The Outdoors

 I was drawn to the mountains from an early age and my desire to pursue skills for such adventures was the driving focus of my teenage years and my 20’s.
 I worked as a field instructor and program supervisor for the National Outdoor Leadership School (NOLS) which led to countless days in the backcountry of Wyoming, Alaska, Utah, and other western states, either leading courses or climbing with friends.
 I have spent countless nights sleeping on the ground – in deep winter snow, on desert sandstone, or tucked into a bivy high on a mountain pass or ledge.
 I once completed a late winter traverse of Denali National Park from Wonder Lake to the toe of the Kahiltna Glacier.
-I have climbed technical routes on mountains from Alaska to Argentina.
+I have climbed routes on mountains from Alaska to Argentina.
 Many of the fondest memories of my life are from adventures in the mountains.
 Even now, I continue to spend as much time as possible in the backcountry, though the opportunities are now limited, and my ambitions are modest.

 bottom of page